-[i] Mahua Tree: Mahua tree is one of the popular significant Indian forest trees belonging to the family of Sapotaceae tree.
-It is a multipurpose tree in India, its species and location named such as Madhuca latifolia are found in Uttar Pradesh.
-Madhva Pradesh and Telangana, Madhuca butyracea are found in Sub-Himalayas in kumaon and Gharwall region, Madhuca neriifolia are in Mumbai, Chennai, South Karnara and Mysore, Madhuca bourdillonii are found in Mysore and the Western Ghats and Madhuca longifolia are found in South India.
-The people in India mahua tree are named as Mahua, Mohua, Mahula, Mowrah, Moha, Mova, Mahuda, etc. based on the religion and places.
+[i] Mahua Tree:

+Mahua tree is one of the popular significant Indian forest trees belonging to the family of Sapotaceae tree.
+It is a multipurpose tree in India, its species and location named such as Madhuca latifolia are found in Uttar Pradesh, Madhya Pradesh and Telangana, Madhuca butyracea are found in Sub-Himalayas in kumaon and Gharwall region, Madhuca neriifolia are in Mumbai, Chennai, South Karnara and Mysore, Madhuca bourdillonii are found in Mysore and the Western Ghats and Madhuca longifolia are found in South India.

 The mahua seed shows a very good commercial potential as oil.
 Mahua oil is elicited from the dried-up seed of the Mahua tree.
 These mahua seeds are in 0.49-0.51 million tons, which are being collected to make use of oil by the organized sectors in India.
 The yield of mahua seeds varies from 5-200 kilograms per tree.
 The yield of mahua seeds mainly depends on the age and size of the tree.
 The estimated mahua seed oil production is 1.8 million metric tons per year in India.
 The total oil content percentage of the mahua seed ranged from 44.43 to 61.5[1].
 The aflatoxin and aflatoxin B1 are the most poisonous and cancer-causing chemicals.
 80% of mahua seed samples were found to be contaminated with aflatoxin and aflatoxin B1.
 So, due to the presence of aflatoxin, AFB1, saponins, and tannins the mahua oil seeds are considered as non-edible oil.
 Biodiesel from the non-edible oils has a great potential as an alternative fuel.
-The nonedible mahua seed oil has great oil potential to obtain for biodiesel production.
-Mahua seed oil is transesterified with the help of acid catalyst at $60^{\circ}$ to produce the mahua oil methyl ester.
-And glycerin is the byproduct used for making cosmetics.
+The non-edible mahua seed oil has great oil potential to obtain for biodiesel production.

-Fig.2 pictorial view of mahua seed
+Fig.1 pictorial view of mahua seed